anamika25bce10247-creator/My-first-project/README.md

 5. No external libraries.
 6. Beginner friendly cryptography
 # Requirments
-1.Python 3.x installed on the system to run the program.
+1. Python 3.x installed on the system to run the program.
 2. Basic knowledge of Python syntax, input/output functions, and string manipulation.
 3. User credentials (username: "vitb", password: "vitb@123") for login authentication.
 4. Understanding of the Caesar cipher concept (shifting letters in the alphabet).